aaronmhowe/489-petition/README.md

 2. Install Dependencies via Terminal
     1. With the `\app` folder as your working directory of the project `\petition`, run the following commands:
         - `npm install`
-        - `npm install -D nodemon`
+    2. Do the same from the `\react-frontend` directory.
-3. Execute the Application with Nodemon
+3. Execute the Application with React
-    1. Execute `npx nodemon ./bin/www`.
+    1. Execute `npm start`.
-        - Note: This command will not work unless `\app` is your working directory (`cd app` from `\petition`).

 **Linux/MacOS Users**
 1. Clone the Application
     - See main Set-up and Execution section.
 2. Install Dependencies
     - Same process as Windows but remember to use `/` instead `\` when navigating directories from the terminal.
-3. Execute the Application with Nodemon
+3. Execute the Application with React
     - Same process as Windows.